by Sasha Alyson

 June 2004: Following a coup in Haiti, the U.N. sends peacekeeping troops under the name MINUSTAH (U.N.
 Stabilization Mission in Haiti) to quell violence.
 Despite being resented by much of the population, they stay until 2017 at an annual cost of roughly half a billion dollars.

 Jan.
-2010: A catastrophic earthquake hits Haiti with its epicenter not far from the capital, Port-au-Prince.
+2010: A catastrophic earthquake hits Haiti.
 Aftershocks continue for two weeks.
 Estimates of the death toll range from 100,000 to 200,000.
 Millions are homeless.

 Oct.
 17, 2010: Cholera breaks out in Haiti, which had been free of the disease for a century, with the biggest case cluster near a MINUSTAH camp.
 Nearby villagers have long been complaining about the stench of untreated sewage from a dumping area near the camp.
 Cholera kills fast if untreated, and within a few weeks, the death toll passes a thousand.